 A little close up of that mulberry goodness:

-Remember you can use the coupon code TRIALANDEATER at checkout to get a special $25 off your first Daily Harvest box!
+Remember you can use the coupon code TRIALANDEATER at checkout to get up to $40 off your first Daily Harvest box!

 And they are so colorful!

 The soups (over 10+ flavors) come with the ingredients frozen mostly into ice-cube shapes, and you just add water, blend, and heat.

 I had to add a little more water for my blender to work which made it thinner than I like.
 To control the consistency you can dump into a stock pot and use an immersion blender instead.